MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/RemoteSystem.md

+---
+title: RemoteSystem class
+description: This class manages the attributes of a discovered remote system (device) which may be reachable by UDP, Bluetooth, or cloud connection.
+keywords: microsoft, windows, project rome, android api reference
+---

 # RemoteSystem class
 This class manages the attributes of a discovered remote system (device) which may be reachable by UDP, Bluetooth, or cloud connection.